 The funds raised by Emily’s Entourage drive high-impact research, information exchange, and collaboration to accelerate breakthroughs for people with nonsense mutations of Cystic Fibrosis.
-We strongly believe that fast breakthroughs require the active participation of all stakeholders, including scientists, clinicians, foundations, patients and families, and industry.
-Our efforts to advance progress reflect that core value.
+These individuals make up the roughly 9% of the CF population without a targeted therapy available or in development.